A Weekend Experience of Snow Safety in the Mountains

 There is something mountain guides call “mountain sense”.
 It is ability to judge the danger level through your experience.
 Learning safe backcountry recreation cannot be done through studying alone.
 This course gave me enough knowledge and practical experience to ensure safety anytime I go skiing.
 It’s only the beginning, it’s given me a thirst to learn more and practice in the snow.

-If you want to be apart of a course in 2018, there is some last minute spaces this week along with the weekend of the 1st / 2nd of September, contact Chill today.
-Otherwise book in for the course in 2019, it could be life changing.
+If you want to be apart of a course in 2019, contact Chill today.
+It could be life changing.

 Photo Credit - Hana Carlson & Ben Corcoran .